ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/4-using-webgpu-apis.md

 wgpu::Instance instance = createInstance(InstanceDescriptor{});
 ```

-In order to display something on screen, the operating system needs to provide some place to *draw*, this is commonly known as **window**.
+In order to display something on screen, the operating system needs to provide some place to *draw*, this is commonly known as **a window**.
 The Game Activity provides us with *pApp* member which exposes an Android Window.
 WebGPU has capability to use an Android Window for rendering.
-WebGPU cannot use *window* directly, but uses something called **surface**, which can be easily created using the window
+WebGPU cannot use the *window* directly, but uses something called **a surface**, which can be easily created using the window

 ```C++
 wgpu::SurfaceDescriptorFromAndroidNativeWindow platformSurfaceDescriptor = {};